Parliamentary Committees

 Comparison with US Congressional Committees

-Indian parliamentary committees differ significantly from US Congressional committees, which are considered among the strongest in the world.
-US Standing Committees (like Judiciary, Armed Services, Appropriations) have legislative power — all bills must be referred to relevant committees, and committees can "kill" bills by refusing to report them (a power Indian DRSCs lack).
-US committees have dedicated professional staff, supported by the Congressional Research Service (CRS) and Congressional Budget Office (CBO).
-US committee hearings are typically public and televised, while Indian committee proceedings are confidential.
-US committee chairs wield enormous power — they set agendas, control witnesses, and can delay or expedite legislation.
-In India, committee chairs are important but have less procedural power.
-The US Senate confirmation process (where committees hold hearings on Presidential nominations) has no parallel in India — key appointments like SC judges, AG, CAG do not require Parliamentary committee approval.
-In the UK, Select Committees have been strengthened since 1979 — they examine government departments, conduct inquiries, and publish detailed reports.
-The UK committees are now elected by the whole House rather than appointed by party leaders, giving them greater independence.
-India could benefit from adopting elements of both systems — particularly mandatory bill referral, dedicated research support, and elected committee chairs — to strengthen its committee system.
+US Congressional committees rank among the world's strongest.
+US Standing Committees (Judiciary, Armed Services, Appropriations) hold legislative power: every bill must go to the relevant committee, and committees can kill bills by refusing to report them.
+Indian DRSCs lack this gate-keeping power.
+US committees employ dedicated professional staff backed by the Congressional Research Service (CRS) and Congressional Budget Office (CBO).
+Their hearings are typically public and televised; India's remain confidential.
+US committee chairs set agendas, control witnesses, and accelerate or stall legislation.
+Indian chairs carry less procedural authority.
+The US Senate confirmation process, where committees vet Presidential nominees, has no Indian parallel.
+Key appointments like SC judges, AG, and CAG skip parliamentary committee approval entirely.
+UK Select Committees, strengthened since 1979, examine departments, run inquiries, and publish detailed reports.
+Since 2010, UK committee chairs are elected by the whole House rather than picked by party leaders, giving them genuine independence.
+India could adopt mandatory bill referral, dedicated research infrastructure, and elected committee chairs to sharpen its committee system.

 Financial Accountability Architecture — PAC, CAG, and Parliament